Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 Issued by the GO device in response to Msg Type 0x8C.
 Or Issued by the Go to publish its information to the device if third party device subscribes different topics.
 The information includes a payload containing data encoded in the protobuf format.
+It will be availabe in add-on protocol version 1.2.

 |   | Bytes | Position |
 | --- | --- | --- |